lorenzotabasso/lorenzotabasso/README.md

 ### Studies 👨🏻‍🎓

-In July 2022 I obtained a master's degree in Artificial Intelligence and Informative Systems at Turin's University.
-I chose this master's degree because I am very interested in AI and ML, and I can't wait to see how it will evolve in the future.
-In the [Repositories tab](https://github.com/lorenzotabasso?tab=repositories), you will find all my university projects (with also mine personal projects).
+In July 2022 I obtained a **master's degree in Artificial Intelligence and Informative Systems** at Turin's University.
+I chose this master's degree because **I am very interested in AI and ML**, and I can't wait to see how it will evolve in the future.
+In the [Repositories tab](https://github.com/lorenzotabasso?tab=repositories), you will find **all my personal and university projects on which I worked**.

 ### Technologies and Tools 🧰